morris/vanilla-prime/README.md

 ---

-Vanilla Prime is a spiritual successor to [VANILLA TODO](https://github.com/morris/vanilla-todo), which may be a useful supporting read.

-Only differentiating concepts are explained in this guide, and not in minute detail.
+Only differentiating, novel concepts are explained in this guide.
 Intermediate understanding of the web platform, and a curious mind, is wanted.
 Experiment with the given boilerplate along the way.
 **Happy hacking!**